scwheeler/MetrixHD-for_VIX/README.md

 Original Skin by iMaxxx

-Modded for Vix by scwheeler and Sowa
+1080 & Vix MOD by scwheeler